 Pursuant to section 76 of the Act the Permit holder will also pay to the Minister of Conservation, upon receiving an invoice:

-All actual and reasonable costs to cover the administrative costs of processing this Access arrangement; and
+All actual and reasonable costs to cover the administrative costs of processing this Access Arrangement; and

-The actual and reasonable costs of administering this Access arrangement; and
+The actual and reasonable costs of administering this Access Arrangement; and

-The actual and reasonable costs of monitoring compliance of the conditions in this access arrangement including all associated inspections of the Land by the Department.
+The actual and reasonable costs of monitoring compliance of the conditions in this Access Arrangement including all associated inspections of the Land by the Department.

-The Permit holder will pay to the Minister of Conservation a Management Fee of $250.00 + GST per annum in arrears for administration and file management associated with the activities and/or management of this Access Arrangement.
+Upon receiving an invoice, the Permit holder will pay to the Minister of Conservation a Management Fee of $250.00 + GST per annum in arrears for administration and file management associated with the activities and/or management of this Access Arrangement.
 The Management Fee will be paid in arrears on a pro rata basis for the previous 12 months, upon receiving an invoice.

 PRECONDITIONS BEFORE ENTRY TO LAND

-The Permit holder will not enter in or on to the Land for the purpose of commencing Exploration operations until:
+The Permit holder will not enter in or on to the Land for the purpose of commencing exploration, mining or mining operations until:

 The documents referred to in Condition 9 have been supplied to the Manager; and